senaa04/demo_game_analysis_dsa210_project/README.md

 Later, I will explore the effect that demos have on the overall positive/negative experience of the player and the sales of the full games.

 ## 1. Data Cleaning and Merging Plan
-•	Clean the titles
+•	Clean the games and sales datasets and create common titles.

-•	Find demos and matching game
+•	Find demos and matching game.

-•	Merge Steam data with Metacritic and VGChartz data
+•	Merge Steam data with Metacritic and VGChartz data.

 ## 2. Exploratory Data Analysis (EDA)
 •	Distribution of global sales – Histogram of global sales across all games in the dataset.